 Human Resource Management is currently one of the fastest-growing management fields.
-Organizations are increasingly recognizing the strategic role of human capital for achieving significant business results, sustainable growth and innovation.
-Our vision is to develop managers with a sharp insight on people issues who will act as agents of transformation and as strategic investors in their organizations’ human capital.
+Organizations are increasingly recognizing the strategic role of human capital in achieving significant business results, sustainable growth, and innovation.
+Our vision is to develop managers with sharp insight on people issues who will act as agents of transformation and as strategic investors in their organizations’ human capital.
 HR professionals can make a critical contribution to the process of business value creation.
 If you share this vision and aspire to play such a role in your organization, our program can help you reach your goals.

 The MSc in Strategic HRM Is Designed for:

 You may find here more information about the Program's Intended Learning Outcomes.

 International Recognition: Accredited by The New England Commission of Higher Education (NECHE), EFMD accredited and Acknowledgement for Full Alignment with the Society for Human Resource Management (SHRM) HR Curriculum Guidebook and Templates.

 The quality and academic standing of its faculty, both resident and visiting.